pepelev/Rediska/README.md

 ```

 To interact with Redis server you need a [`Connection`](/Rediska/Connection.cs).
 You can get one using a factory.
-In Rediska, each command represented by a separate
+In Rediska, each command is represented by a separate
-class, so to run a command, you need to instantiate it and then
+class, so to run a command you need to instantiate it and then
 execute using the connection.

 ### Resource management

-The `Connection` class does not implements `IDisposable` interface, instead
+The `Connection` class does not implement `IDisposable` interface, instead
 `factory.CreateAsync()` returns a [`Resource<Connection>`](/Rediska/Utils/Resource.cs)
 that does.
 This resource tracks underlying `TcpClient`.
-So you need to disponse the
+So you need to dispose the
 resource when the connection is no longer needed.

 This approach clearly defines who owns the resource.